-(Ray, Hamme, Hossain, Yu, Leszczynski, Hill, Liu, Leszczynska)
+(Ray, Hamme, Han, Hill, Hossain, Leszczynski, Li, Liu, Yu)

 Sensing of anions with polyamide-attached gold nanoparticles: This supramolecular chemistry research project will focus on molecular sensors for the detection of anions of environmental and biological relevance.
 In this project, the plan is to focus on common inorganic anions, halides, pseudohalides, and oxoanions which are known pollutants in the environment.
-The aim is to use polyamide attached gold nanoparticle for selective sensing.
+The aim is to use polyamide attached gold nanoparticles for selective sensing.
 The REU students will be involved in synthesis and characterization of polyamide macromolecules, modification of gold nanoparticles, and finding its use as optical sensors for various anions.

 Hybrid graphene oxide architecture based filter for water purification: Due to the presence of a huge number of biological and chemical toxins, it is a real challenge to prevent waterborne pathogen and chemical toxin outbreaks 63-72.
 On the other hand, to protect public health, this challenge must be met.
 Recently, it has been reported that graphene oxide based filter can be used for water purification25-40.
 Our aim is to develop and characterize gold nanoparticle attached hybrid graphene oxide-based filter for removal of bacteria and chemical toxins like Hg(II), Pb2+, and As3+ from water.
 The REU students will be involved in developing and characterizing hybrid materials and finding the use of these materials as filters for water purification from biological contaminations.